a-pedrozo/TE-Individual/module-2/07_Integration_Testing/exercise/README.md

 Your code will be evaluated based on the following criteria:

 * The project must not have any build errors.
-* You must fill out the provided `BugReport.txt` file for four bugs you found and fixed.
 * The provided integration test methods must all be completed and passing.
 * Code is clean, concise, and readable.